 Neither anti-CCP nor anti-MCV antibodies differed between those who had never smoked and those who had been smoke exposed in AATD (p=0.903), a test which could not be performed in usual COPD since all subjects had smoked.
-No linear dose-response relationship (pack-yrs versus ACPA) existed in AATD (anti-CCP: r=0.002, p=0.979; anti-MCV: r= -0.069, p=0.301) or usual COPD (anti-CCP: r=-0.158, p=0.161; anti-MCV: r = -0.024, p = 0.864).
-However, when split into pack-yr categories in AATD, as before, a threshold was apparent at 10 pack-yrs, although less clear than that seen for anti-elastin antibodies (fig. 5).
-However, the difference in titre between those either side of the 10 pack-yr threshold was not significant (anti-CCP, p=0.661; anti-MCV, p=0.110), and the incidence of positive ACPA did not differ above and below this threshold (p=0.761 and 0.503, respectively).
+No linear dose response relationship (pack years v ACPA) existed in AATD (anti-CCP: r=0.002, p=0.979; anti-MCV: r=-0.069, p=0.301) or usual COPD (anti-CCP: r=-0.158, p=0.161; anti-MCV: r=-0.024, p=0.864).
+However, when split into pack year categories in AATD, as before, a threshold was apparent at 10 pack years, although less clear than that seen for anti-elastin antibodies (Figure 5).
+However, the difference in titre between those either side of the 10 pack year threshold was not significant (anti-CCP, p=0.661; anti-MCV, p=0.110), and the incidence of positive ACPA did not differ above and below this threshold (p=0.761 and 0.503 respectively).
 Given that no relationship with smoke was observed further inter-group comparisons after adjustment for smoke exposure were not performed.

 Since ACPA are diagnostic of rheumatoid arthritis, the incidence of this, and other autoimmune diseases, was determined in all those with a positive ACPA.
-Of the 36 AATD subjects with at least one positive ACPA, none had rheumatoid arthritis either at baseline or during follow-up (mean duration of follow-up since serum collection was 9 yrs).
-However, four had autoimmune thyroid disease at baseline, one had ulcerative colitis at baseline and a further individual developed ulcerative colitis during follow-up.
-Amongst the 22 ACPA positive individuals with COPD three had rheumatoid arthritis.
-To date, none has completed 1 yr of follow-up.
+Of the 36 AATD subjects with at least one positive ACPA none had RA either at baseline or during follow up

+(mean duration of follow up since serum collection was 9 years).
+However, 4 had autoimmune thyroid disease at baseline, 1 had ulcerative colitis (UC) at baseline and a further individual developed UC during follow up.
+Amongst the 22 ACPA positive individuals with COPD 3 had RA.
+None have completed 1 year of follow up to date.